[Probably addressed to his mistress Frederica.

 Now no garlands I entwine,

-Now no roses pluck. for thee,
+Now no roses pluck.

 Though 'tis springtime, Fanny mine,